rashimo/ChCNN/README.md

 ## Results

 Data is split into train, validate and test.
 Results below are for test samples after training and validating on train and validation samples.
 Cross-validation is in consideration.
 The performance could be affected since the model will not receive large batches of all classes.
+While training it can happen that loss suddenly starts to increase and explodes (especially for Morzeux_HttpParamsDataset).
+As far as I tested, lowering the learning rate in the Adam optimizer stabilizes the loss and even better results can be achieved (eg. optimizer=Adam(lr=0.0005) )

 **Results for ECML_PKDD after training for 30 Epochs with input_size of 2500 characters**